-34. The undertaking shall disclose information related to the closure of assets.

-35. The objective of this Disclosure Requirement is to enable an understanding of the material impacts, risks and opportunities related to closure of assets in the undertaking's operations, as well as how the undertaking manages them and the financial effects associated.
+- 40.34.
+The undertaking shall disclose information related to the closure of assets. - 44.35.
+The objective of this Disclosure Requirement is to enable an understanding of the material impacts, risks and opportunities related to closure of assets in the undertaking's operations, as well as how the undertaking manages them and the financial effects associated.

-- 36. When reporting its policies, actions and targets related to the closure of assets, the undertaking shall specify whether and how they address the adoption of closure plans (including decommission, rehabilitation or restoration and post-closure monitoring of sites) for its business sites - 37.
-In addition, when reporting its policies, actions and targets related to the closure of assets according to ESRS S1/3-1, S1/3-4 and S1/3-5, the undertaking shall specify how its policies, actions and targets address impacts on own workforce and affected communities related to the closure, rehabilitation and/or restoration plans.
+- 42. When reporting according to ESRS E2-1 to E2-3, the undertaking shall disclose its policies, actions and targets related to the closure of assets, the undertaking.
+In this context, it shall specify whetherconsider its policies, actions and how they address targets related to: - (a)36. addressing the adoption of closure plans for operational sites (including decommission, rehabilitation or restoration and post-closure monitoring of sites) for its business sites); - (b) In addition, when actions allocated to the closure of assets. - 43.37.
+When reporting its policies, actions and targets related to the closure of assets according to ESRS S1/3-1, S1/3-4 and S1/3-5, the undertaking shall specify howdisclose its policies, actions and targets address impacts on own workforce and affected communities related to the closure, rehabilitation and/or restoration plans, of assets.
+In this context it shall consider: